-"After four years, my time in Oxford is coming to a close.
-I've had a wonderful time here, both academically and socially!
-My DPhil research focused on how phytoplankton may respond to rising levels of carbon dioxide in the ocean and how this response may be mediated by their photosynthetic capabilities.
-This is an exciting field of study, as marine phytoplankton play an important part in driving the global carbon cycle and climate.
-I've been very fortunate to conduct fieldwork in some fantastic locations, including the coast of Sicily.
-Outside work, I've enjoyed an active involvement with my college MCR and made some wonderful friends.
+"My DPhil research focused on the cellular mechanisms that phytoplankton use to acquire carbon dioxide which is essential for photosynthesis from seawater.
+This is an exciting field of study, as marine phytoplankton play an important part in driving the global carbon cyle and climate.
+As part of my studies, I was very fortunate to conduct fieldwork in some fantastic locations, including a 6-week scientific cruise across the Atlantic Ocean.
+I'm now working at Rutgers University in New Jersey, studying the interactions between marine phytoplankton and the viruses that infect them.
 I'd like to thank the Oxford Australia Scholarship Fund for making this all possible!"